How To STOP PayPal From Sharing Your Purchase Data

 For the next 13 years, PayPal operated as a part of eBay, expanding into different countries and adding new features like mobile payments.
 During this time, the founders and early employees, often called the “PayPal Mafia”, left to start other famous companies like Tesla, YouTube, and LinkedIn.
 In 2015, PayPal split away from eBay to become its own independent company again, allowing it to partner with other shopping sites and focus on new technologies.

-Today, it is one of the biggest names in finance worldwide.
-It has bought other popular services like Venmo and Honey, and it now supports things like cryptocurrency and “buy now, pay later” plans.
+In finance, it is one of the largest international names today.
+It has also acquired many other leading services, including those of Venmo and Honey, and now supports many offerings, including cryptocurrency and many new buy now, pay later options.

 Also Read: How to Boost Your Wi-Fi Speed at Home